-- Fall 2009 – present: Associate Professor of History, Lynchburg College
+- Fall 2009 – Spring 2016, Associate Professor of History, University of Lynchburg

 - Maternalism Reconsidered: Motherhood, Welfare and Social Policy in the Twentieth Century, co-editor, with Rebecca Plant, Lori Weintrob and Marian Van der Klein; Berghahn Books, 2012.

 - “Gender and Welfare Reform in Mexico: The Construction of a Postrevolutionary State.”
 Gender and History, 20:1 (2008).

 - “Protecting Mothers in Order to Protect Children: The Seventh Pan-American Child Congress and the Latin American ‘Civilizing Mission.'” in eds.
 Rebecca Plant, Nichole Sanders, Marian Van der Klein and Lori Weintrob, Maternalism Reconsidered: Motherhood, Welfare and Social Policy in the Twentieth Century, Berghahn Books, 2012.

 - Encyclopedia of Social Welfare in North America, eds.
 John Herrick and Paul Stuart, Sage Publications, December 2004.

 - “Twentieth-century Mexican Welfare Institutions”